griptape-ai/griptape-docs/docs/griptape-framework/prompt-drivers/index.md

 # Prompt Drivers

-Prompt drivers are used by **griptape** structures to make calls to the underlying foundation models. **OpenAiPromptDriver** is the default prompt driver used in all structures.
+Prompt drivers are used by Griptape structures to make calls to the underlying foundation models. **OpenAiPromptDriver** is the default prompt driver used in all structures.

 You can instantiate drivers and pass them to structures: